openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 using a different layer where that metadata might be common across several pieces of hardware.

-Many layers exist that work in the Yocto Project development environment.
+There are many layers working in the Yocto Project development environment.
 The :yocto_home:`Yocto Project Curated Layer Index </software-overview/layers/>` and :oe_layerindex:`OpenEmbedded Layer Index <>` both contain layers from which you can use or leverage.